As I had no tour or other plans for what to do in Kochi, I called up my new friends met while running around Langkawi

 The Phuket area was hit by the tsunami and there are now signs and a warning system in place.
 It's a very tourist focused area with lots of fun shopping including the some pretty nice knock-off merchandise.
 For example a large number of Tiffany products were available.
 They even came with the little blue Tiffany's soft bag and the blue Tiffany shopping bag.
 Note to self - don't buy this stuff on eBay, it's probably from the same fake source.

 This stop was one of the three ports where I signed up for the pricey ship tours.
 It was a tough decision on whether to go to "James Bond" island or the island where "The Beach" was filmed.
 I went for James Bond.
 First they took us by bus to the east coast where we boarded a speed boat to the James Bond island.
 This area was featured in "The Man with the Golden Gun" which I viewed via Netflix when I got home.
+The beach here is quite small and a good part of it is taken up by these stands selling souvenirs.
+If you actually pick anything up or otherwise show interest they get really aggressive, even to the point of holding onto you to prevent you from walking away.

 Our boat also went through a cave in that same area, giving the kayakers a bit of a start to scatter out of our way.
 All perfectly safe I'm sure. :-|